gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Setting initial root password on installation

-The initial password for the user `root` can be set at the installation time with the environment variable `GITLAB_ROOT_PASSWORD.
+The initial password for the user `root` can be set at the installation time with the environment variable `GITLAB_ROOT_PASSWORD`.

 For example: